giantswarm/docs/src/content/advanced/external-dns/gcp-custom-sa.md

 ---
 linkTitle: Using a dedicated GCP service account
 title: External DNS using a dedicated GCP service account
-description: This document describes how to configure External DNS to use a dedicated GCP Service Account.
+description: This document describes how to configure External DNS to use a dedicated GCP service account.
 weight: 25
 menu:
   main: